dmorse/pscfpp/README.md

      calculations for one-dimensional (1D) problems in Cartesian, cylindrical or spherical coordinates.
 A finite difference method is used to solve the underlying partial differential equation, known as the modified diffusion equation (MDE).
-This program is useful for treating problems involving flat and curved interfaces, as well as cylindrical and spherical micelles.
+This program can be used to treat problems involving flat and curved interfaces, as well as cylindrical and spherical micelles.

    - **pscf_pc** : The pscf_pc rogram is designed to perform SCFT and
      PS-FTS calculations for systems that are periodic in 1, 2 or 3